 The basic notion behind burning joss paper is that an offering is conveyed into the spirit world through the fire’s smoke.
 There’s really no coherent theology behind the practice — all you really need is the paper items, a pot or urn to burn them in and the time for reflection.
 Taking time to care for ancestors in the afterlife ultimately reflects the value the Chinese place on filial piety and respect for one’s elders and ancestors.

 You’ll find three common types of joss paper for sale.
 First are stacks of coarse bamboo paper that are folded to resemble traditional gold ingots.
 Next is “spirit money” that resembles actual legal tender currency in various denominations.
 And finally there are paper crafts in the form of household luxuries like shoes, clothing and jewelry.

 Arguably the most famous place to buy joss paper is in Hong Kong, where there’s an entire district in Sheung Wan dedicated to these types of goods.
-However, American Chinatowns will have at least one dedicated joss paper store and Amazon will even deliver joss paper straight to your doorstep.
+However, American Chinatowns will have at least one dedicated joss paper store and we have a robust assortment available in the Chinese American Family shop.

-Here is how to shop for the three most common types of joss paper.
+Here is how to buy the three most common types of joss paper.

 Joss Paper Squares

 The most traditional style of joss paper is made from sheets of coarse bamboo paper, each decorated with a square of gold or silver foil to represent money.
 It’s most common to fold this joss paper into the shape of the traditional gold ingots used as currency in ancient China.